thriveweb/see-civil/content/see-group/home.md

 buttonText: Contact us
 buttonUrl: /contact/
 description: >-
-  SEE Group is made up of four businesses, SEE Civil, Quarry Solutions, Civil Rent, Integrated Concrete Solutions and DMC.
+  SEE Group is made up of four key businesses, SEE Civil, Quarry Solutions, Civil Rent and DMC.

-  It is an Australian-owned civil construction and engineering group with expertise in major infrastructure, urban development, plant hire and plant management, material supply and quarrying, readymix and precast concrete products.
+  We are an Australian-owned civil construction and engineering group with expertise in major infrastructure, urban development, plant hire and plant management and material supply and quarrying.
 intro:
   buttonText: Read More
   buttonUrl: /about/
   content: >-
-    SEE Group is made up of three key businesses - SEE Civil, Quarry Solutions and  Integrated Concrete Solutions.
+    SEE Group is made up of four key businesses - SEE Civil, Quarry Solutions, Civil Rent and DMC.
 Each SEE Group business exists to play a key role in delivering the civil construction and materials needs of our projects, creating complete construction solutions for our clients.

     Our strong reputation is backed by our ability to build strong and honest